Yuting Ye

 yutingye.public AT gmail.com

-I received my Ph.D. degree in computer science from Georgia Institute of Technology in December 2011, under the advice of Dr. C. Karen Liu.
+I received my Ph.D. degree in computer science from Georgia Institute of Technology in 2012, under the advice of Dr. C. Karen Liu.
 My thesis is on animation algorithms for virtual avatars to interact naturally with forces, terrains, and rigid objects in a physically plausible manner.
 Before attending Georgia Tech, I spent a year at the University of Southern California with Karen after getting a master's degree from the University of Virginia in 2006, where I worked with Dr. David C. Brogan on momentum-based bipedal balance control.
 I also hold a B.S. degree in computer science from Peking University in Beijing, China.